20098868awitie/DannyHarty/README.md

 # DannyHarty
-names dave and i like computing
+names dave and i like computing very much